AbdullahMalik17/Learning-TypeScript/step9-Objects-oriented-programming/Object-Oriented-Programming.md

 ### constructor
 Each class has an builtin constructor that construct the object.
 Constructor has a parameter.
 In this function this is  used to access the parameter  .
+If we don't make the constructor then type engine is automatically made the empt constructor.
 It is not allowed to construct the multiple contructor.We see Example
 ### Advantage
-- It's used to make the thousand of object by putting the Argument inside the parenthesis.
+- It's used to make the thousand of object by putting the Argument inside the parenthesis of function.
 ## History
 Before the TypeScript , We write a code of lines  without any sequence that create a complexity , that is difficult to understand us .
 To resolve the issue TypeScript gives us four principle to write a code .
 These Principles are as follows:-
 - abstract.